operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/quickstart-bundle.md

 INFO[0002] All validation tests have completed successfully  bundle-dir=/tmp/bundle-716785960 container-tool=docker
 ```

-The SDK does not build index images; instead, use the Operator package manager tool [`opm`][opm] to manage
+The SDK does not build index images; instead, use the Operator package manager tool [`opm`][opm] to
-index images.
-Once one has been built, follow the index image [usage docs][doc-olm-index] to add an index to a
+[build][doc-index-build] one.
+Once one has been built, follow the index image [usage docs][doc-olm-index]
-cluster catalog, and the catalog [discovery docs][doc-olm-discovery] to tell OLM about your cataloged Operator.
+to add an index to a cluster catalog, and the catalog [discovery docs][doc-olm-discovery] to tell OLM
+about your cataloged Operator.

 [sdk-user-guide-go]:/docs/golang/legacy/quickstart